 (d) readily available to any party affected by the term.

-(4) For the purposes of subsection (1)(b), a term of a consumer contract is presumed not to be reasonably necessary in order to protect the legitimate interests of the party who would be advantaged by the term, unless that party proves otherwise.
+(4) For the purposes of subsection (1)(b), a term of a contract is presumed not to be reasonably necessary in order to protect the legitimate interests of the party who would be advantaged by the term, unless that party proves otherwise.

 25. Examples of unfair terms

-(1) Without limiting section 24, the following are examples of the kinds of terms of a consumer contract that may be unfair:
+Without limiting section 24, the following are examples of the kinds of terms of a consumer contract or small business contract that may be unfair:

 (a) a term that permits, or has the effect of permitting, one party (but not another party) to avoid or limit performance of the contract;